TurBoss/blt/doc/parseargs.rst

     takes no values (see the **-value** option).
 If *value* is "", then the parser's default value is used.
 The default is "".

+  **-destination** *destArgName*
+    Specifies the name of another argument where to store the argument's current value.
+This is typically used when you want different arguments to append to the same list.  *DestArgName* is the name of argument returned by the **add** operation.
+If *destArgName* is "", then values are store in *argName*.
+The default is "".

   **-exclude** *excludeList*
     Specifies the names of arguments that are mutually exclusive to *argName*.  *ArgName* can not be set injunction with any of argument in